dtocomerford/ai_in_games/README.md

 CONTROLS
 - Direction arrows for movement
-- 'R' key to respawn (note that the satte machine will break if player respawns into the game, enemies will only choose random paths)
+- 'R' key to respawn (note that the state machine will break if player respawns into the game, enemies will only choose random paths)

 BUILD INSTRUCTIONS